-- Sunday School for all ages, including Catechesis of the Good Shepherd/Godly Play and Journey to Adulthood
+- Sunday School for all ages, including Catechesis of the Good Shepherd/Godly Play for children and Journey to Adulthood for youth

 - Adult Study Group

 - Supporting and participating in the ministries of Hopewell Love In the Name of Christ, an ecumenical ministry to help people in need in our area.
 (Office located at St. Gabriel's)

 - Providing homemade soup to be distributed at a local food pantry each month